Adrihannathanielhatcher/OS-Ticket-Configuration-/README.md

-1. Today, we are going to give a fast and simple tutorial for configuring OS Ticket.
+1. Today, we are going to give a fast and simple tutorial for configuring OSTicket.
 Our first step is to create a virtual environment in Microsoft Azure.
 Follow the parameters below to configure your virtual machine.

 - Windows 10, 4 vCPUs
 - Name: osticket-vm